Stephen Hurray 8/10/2019

 3.)
 1896-Stephen would have reached the age

-in charge of the postulants in 1934 and has access to records), on July 6, 1896, Stephen “entered the Postulate
+in charge of the postulants in 1934 and who had access to records), on July 6, 1896, Stephen “entered the Postulate

-Dayton, Ohio (The correct term is probably “postulancy”, which is a candidate
+Dayton, Ohio.
+(The correct term is “postulancy”, which is a candidate

 considered a “novitiate”, [A postulant